Bemani: Bemani artists

-In addition to licensed music tracks, primarily from Toshiba EMI and Avex Trax, Konami employs a list of in-house artists to produce the music for its Bemani series, which in 2017 started being referred to as the "BEMANI Sound Team".
+In addition to licensed music tracks, Konami employs a list of in-house artists to produce the music for its Bemani series, which in 2017 started being referred to as the "BEMANI Sound Team".
 These artists often go by pseudonyms when credited with their songs.
-Some Konami employees have broken off and become independent artists.
+Some of these artists, such as TAG, have broken off to become independent artists.

+Related Konami games

+Not all Konami-produced games involving music or rhythm bear the Bemani name.

+Polaris Chord

+Polaris Chord is an arcade rhythm game whose controller is made up of a slider consisting of a row of 12 shallow-pitch buttons, and a pair of levers that can be pushed to either side.
+It is themed after livestreaming, and focuses heavily on VTuber original songs, VTuber covers, Vocaloid, and other online hits.
+Some prominent VTubers whose songs are featured in the game are Houshou Marine, Tsunomaki Watame, Gawr Gura, and Calliope Mori.